 “How do you know?”

 “From whispers.
-The Isles of Minos have closed.
-Perhaps due to the actions of a traveler from another world?
-Their ports are barred to any ships but their own, and every spy I have planted in their kingdom has gone quiet.
+It is hard to know everything, everywhere.
+The Isles of Minos, for instance, suffer few spies.
+Even so.
 A Goblin Lord has emerged in the south, and if a King should rampage again, we may all fall to the youngest species before the Antinium.”

 Lady Magnolia started ticking off points on her fingers.